 In the History component, students will be assessed on their knowledge and understanding, their source analysis technique, effective use of evidence and examples and their essay structure and expression.
-Students will also complete a directed investigation.
 Assessment will include source and cartoon analysis, in-class essays and an exam at the end of the semester.

 In the Civics & Citizenship component, students will be assessed on their knowledge and understanding and effective use of evidence and examples.
-They will also be assessed through multiple choice, short answer tests and note making.
+They will also be assessed through an Inquiry and note making tasks.